 I'm a huge fan of the Instant Pot.
-This is the one I have.
-It just makes cooking so much easier, allowing me to use even cheaper, tougher cuts of meat which come out tender after pressure cooking in the Instant Pot.
+It just makes cooking so much easier, allowing me to use cheaper, tougher cuts of meat that come out tender after pressure cooking.

-There you have it – one-pot mung bean stew or monggo guisado.
+There you have it - Instant Pot mung bean stew or monggo guisado.
 My husband liked it, yay! 🙂

 Tried this recipe?
-Leave a rating or comment below!
+Please leave a rating or comment below!

 Instant Pot Mung Bean Stew or Monggo Guisado

-- ½ lb ground pork (or diced pork belly)
+- ½ lb pork (ground pork, diced pork belly or pork roast)